marciot/mac-tip/README.md

 --------------

 Portions of the original code have been re-written in C++ and adapted for compilation using [Metrowerks CodeWarrior 8 Gold].
+The code is located in the `mac-cpp-source` directory.

 <details>
 <summary>Click here to learn more about the code</summary></br>

+![Metrowerks CodeWarrior 8 Gold Project][mac-screenshot3]

 Native [Macintosh SCSI Manager] routines have been substituted for the Win32 ASPI routines and the UI has been re-created as closely as